Everyone wants to be the next big thing in the mortgage industry, promising a digital experience or even a funded loan in days as opposed to weeks.

 - A direct mortgage lender and tech company based in Costa Mesa, CA

-- Was formed after acquiring Irvine, CA-based DLJ Financial
+- It was formed after acquiring Irvine, CA-based DLJ Financial

-- Currently licensed to do business in 5 states including CA, CO, FL, IL, and TN
+- Currently licensed to do business in 19 states including AZ, CA, CO, FL, IL, and TN

-- Relies on artificial intelligence (AI) to offer a smart home loan to consumers
+- Relies on artificial intelligence (AI) to offer a so-called smart home loan to consumers

 LoanSnap was formed after acquiring DLJ Financial, a mortgage lender that had been based in Irvine, California for some 21 years.